open-retrogaming-archive/db-romhacks/README.md

 - Come from the first four console generations.
 - And are created from very small patch files.

-It is necessary to acknoledge that to handle romhacks from fifth console generation onwards some extensions will be needed.
+It is to acknoledge that to handle romhacks from fifth console generation onwards some extensions will be needed.